Agrostemma

 Agrostemma is a genus of annual plants in the family Caryophyllaceae, containing the species known as corncockles.
 Its best-known member is A. githago, the common corncockle, which is a native of Europe.
 The species is a weed of cereals and other crops, probably with a centre of origin in the eastern Mediterranean.
 It occurs as a weed worldwide, but is declining in its native range because of improved seed cleaning.
-Agrostemma gracile, the slender corncockle, is only found in central Greece near the city of Farsala.
 Corncockle is an attractive plant, and its seeds are still commercially available to gardeners.